Reward charts: what are they?

 3. Choose short-term rewards

 Most children enjoy collecting stickers or tokens at the start.
 But the novelty can wear off quickly, and the real reward can seem too far away.
-So it’s good to choose short-term rewards that you can give often if your child earns them, like a family bike ride, special time with mum or dad, the chance to stay up late, a movie night, or a new book or small toy.
+So it’s good to choose short-term rewards that you can give often if your child earns them, like a family bike ride, special time with mum or dad, the chance to stay up later than usual, a movie night, or a new book or small toy.

-When your child gets stickers straight after the behaviour you want to see, it reinforces this behaviour.
+When your child gets stickers straight after the behaviour you want to encourage, it reinforces this behaviour.
 Likewise, some specific praise reminds your child why they’re getting stickers or tokens.
 For example, ‘I really like the way you and Mia have been playing and sharing toys this morning.
 Here’s a star for your chart’.

 6. Try to stay positive

 If your child doesn’t earn a star, it’s best to just move on.
-Also try to avoid punishing your child by saying, ‘I’ll take a star away’, or ‘You won’t get any stars if you keep that up!’
+Also avoid punishing your child by saying, ‘I’ll take a star away’, or ‘You won’t get any stars if you keep that up!’
 Focus on encouraging your child to try again.

 7. Move on from the reward chart

 You can gradually stop using the reward chart once your child’s behaviour has changed.
 For example, you might gradually phase out a reward chart by increasing the length of time between stickers or points.
-If your child is getting a sticker each day for unstacking the dishwasher, you could make it a sticker every two days, with praise and hugs as well.
+If your child is getting a sticker each day for unstacking the dishwasher, you could make it a sticker every 2 days, with praise and hugs as well.

 But if you suddenly stop using a reward chart, your child is likely to go back to the old behaviour.